This pork tenderloin marinade is freaking amazing! With honey, soy sauce and garlic, it's sweet, sticky, tangy and kid-approved!

 - it actually gives a ton of flavor to the pork tenderloin

 - brushing some of the reserved marinade on the tenderloin gives it a sticky, delicious glaze

-I know I’m talking ‘the best’ but honestly I’m picky about my marinades (I have 7 chicken marinades here and 7 more chicken marinades here, so I feel qualified to be picky 😉 ).
+I know I'm talking 'the best' but honestly I'm picky about my marinades.
 This pork tenderloin marinade is freaking delicious!